a-m-beidas/bankingsystem-cloud/README.md

 <h2>Done by A-beidas</h2>
-Hypothetical banking system using spring back-end
+Model for a banking system using spring back-end
 <ul>
     <li>Bank transactions API</li>
     <li>Authentication using JWT and Spring Security</li>